Time lends perspective. And its passage profoundly effects how we see, and interact with, our previous creative work.

 The painting shows two levels, one above and another below water.
-The landscape of Dalí's childhood Cadequés is floating above the water giving the feeling of distance and isolation and many of the objects have started to fall apart.
+Dalí's childhood landscape of Cadequés is floating above the water giving the feeling of distance and isolation, and many of the objects have started to fall apart.

 This painting reflects the interest that Dalí developed after the first atomic explosion in 1945, in all things atomic: Cubic plains of bricks hover, parallel to each other with nothing binding or holding them together.
 The bricks represent how matter breaks down into atoms, and the horn-like object behind the bricks serves as a metaphor for the atomic bomb, and man's potential to destroy both humanity and the order of the cosmos itself.
 This idea of annihilation is further emphasised by the dead fish.

 The first painting was based in a politically and personally turbulent time but Dalí was young and took a rather playful approach to his subject which he tempered with his deep love for his native landscape.